ymuuuu/ymuuuu/README.md

 ## 👨‍💻 About Me

-I'm a passionate cybersecurity professional with a knack for uncovering vulnerabilities and developing secure code.
+I'm a passionate cybersecurity enthusiast with a knack for uncovering vulnerabilities and developing secure code.
 Currently honing my skills in application penetration testing and ethical hacking.

 - 🔍 Exploring the depths of web security and mobile app security.
 - 💡 Always eager to learn and apply new techniques in the field of cybersecurity.